Bruno Lourenço: Boavista

 On 14 June 2022, Lourenço agreed to a three-year deal at Boavista FC.
-He scored his first goals on 17 September, both of a 2–1 home defeat of Sporting CP including the decider from the penalty spot.
+He scored his first goals on 17 September, both of a 2–1 home defeat of Sporting CP including the decider from the penalty spot; his first goal in that game won the league's award for Goal of the Month, as did his long-range strike in a 4–2 loss at C.S.
+Marítimo on 2 April 2023.

+Amedspor and AVS

+On 19 July 2024, Lourenço joined Amed S.F.K. of the Turkish TFF First League.
+He returned to Portugal and its top flight in August 2025, on a one-year contract at AVS Futebol SAD.

 International career

 Lourenço earned 31 caps for Portugal at youth level.
 On 24 September 2014, he scored the only goal for the under-17 team as they defeated Turkey in qualification for the 2015 UEFA European Championship.